jupi421/Notes/LectureNotes/ACP-MD-Numerical-Integrators.md

 We did that because these are the mechanics of the EOM we use in MD the numerical integrators should preserve these symmetries (ie. time reversability and symplecticity).

 ### What are the explicit requirements for the numerical integrators?
-**Time reversability:** For the exact flow of the Hamiltonian we have the time reversability condition
+^time-reversability **Time reversability:** For the exact flow of the Hamiltonian we have the time reversability condition
 $$
     \phi_t \circ \mathcal{T} \circ \phi_t = \mathcal{T}.
 $$